arshadkazmi42/simple-date-validator/README.md

 // Create Instance of the DateValidator var DateValidator = require('./index');

-// Pass in date and format to be validated and receive a boolean as feedback DateValidator.isValidDate("2017-09-27","YYYY-MM-DD");
+// Pass in date and format to be validated and receive a boolean DateValidator.isValidDate("2017-09-27","YYYY-MM-DD");
 ```